z399/Android-privacy-guide/README.md

 Enjoy voice and optical navigation, viewing POIs (points of interest), creating and managing GPX tracks, using contour lines visualization and altitude info, a choice between driving, cycling, pedestrian modes, OSM editing and much more.

+## Video conferencing

+**🔏 Alternatives:**

+- [Jitsi Meet~](https://f-droid.org/en/packages/org.jitsi.meet/) Jitsi is an open-source secure video conferencing platform.
+No account is needed to use it, simply enter a Room Name to join or host a meeting.
+Works directly in your browser, with apps available for iOS and Android.
+It is not necessary to self-host, but self-hosting is an option for those who wish to.
+Very low latency and easy to set up.
+A free public server is available at [jitsi](https://meet.jit.si) .